There are many different ways you can quit smoking. Learn about the different methods and work out which ones might work best for you.

 Is it subsidised through the PBS?

-Some nicotine patches are available at a reduced price through the Pharmaceutical Benefits Scheme (PBS) for all eligible Australians (including concession card holders).
+Some nicotine patches, lozenges and gums are available at a reduced price through the Pharmaceutical Benefits Scheme (PBS) for all eligible Australians (including concession card holders).
 Your doctor will need to give you a prescription so it's best to talk about which products will work best for you.

-There are other prescription medicines, available through the PBS, that can reduce withdrawal symptoms, such as Bupropion (Zyban) and Varenicline (Champix®).
+There are other prescription medicines, available through the PBS, that can reduce withdrawal symptoms, including Bupropion (Zyban) and Varenicline (Champix®).
 They work by blocking the nicotine receptors in your brain so smoking is less enjoyable.

 These medicines are not suitable for everybody, so talk to your doctor or health professional to find out whether they're right for you.
 There are limits on how many prescriptions you can have in a year, and you may be required to receive support from Quitline or a health professional while you're quitting.